ajayat/minichess/README.md

 You can also run `make docs` to generate the documentation.

+Preview it with `firefox docs/html/index.html` for instance.

 ## How to use

-After building the project, you can run the `./MiniChess` executable to start the program.
+After building the project, you can run the `./echecs` executable to start the program.

 ### Options